Bright Ideas for the Home Office

 Possibly the most important lighting fixture in your home office provides task lighting.
 A host of studies have shown that having task lighting in a personal workspace (home office or within a traditional office) can markedly increase concentration and stamina.
 The key to all the benefits afforded with task lighting lays in the ability to dim or brighten your task light.
 The flexibility to adjust the lighting to exactly what you need is critical.
 Adding a dimmable light in your direct working space allows you to switch gears or drill down into a task.
 Beat back fatigue by bringing the brightness up, or dim it down to move from a high intensity task to a problem solving or idea generating frame of mind.

 Your home office should be your ideal workspace.
-Whether you expect to hold client meetings regularly or plan to make your workspace a completely private sanctuary, the correct lighting not only makes your home office dramatically increase productivity and lessen burnout.
+The correct lighting not only makes your home office dramatically increase productivity and lessen burnout.
 By choosing the lighting that fits your business and personal style, you can set the tone to encourage success.

 Other Stories You'll Love